gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

    vyos.example.net           : ok=6    changed=1    unreachable=0    failed=0

 This playbook is useful.
-However, it still requires several command-line flags.
+However, running it still requires several command-line flags.
 Also, running a playbook against a single device is not a huge efficiency gain over making the same change manually.
 The next step to harnessing the full power of Ansible is to use an inventory file to organize your managed nodes into groups with information like the ansible_network_os and the SSH user.